 The Management Board monitors on an on-going basis the impact of the political and economic situation in Ukraine, Russia and Belarus on the ERBUD Group's operations.
 For more than a year we have been dealing with price hikes of building materials and labour in the Polish market.
-Due to the fact that the Group does not execute long-term contracts, it is possible to account for the risk of swelling material prices in the calculations on an on-going basis or, in the case of public contracts, to apply the price indexation clauses.
-Very good relations with employers, diversification of operations, both in geographical and segment terms, reduce the negative impact of the price shock caused by the conflict in Ukraine.
+The company takes the risk of rising material and labour prices into account in the calculations it makes on an on-going basis.
+The Management Board is taking measures to reduce the impact of the price shock caused by the conflict in Ukraine, by means of diversification of the business by segment, while negotiating contract terms with the employers.